All Dying Light 2 Juan choices, and whether to drink, help or stick with Matt

-The Dying Light 2 Juan choices see you deciding whether to accept a drink, work with him or stick with Matt, and aren't easy to pick through.
-Juan's obviously a slippery (and not especially pleasant) dealer, but he's clearly connected and could work nicely as a business partner in Dying Light 2.
-We'll lay out all the Dying Light 2 Juan choices below, including what to say, whether to drink, and if you want to work with him instead of Jack Matt.
+These Dying Light 2 Juan choices force you to decide whether to work with him or stick with Matt, and if you'll accept a celebratory drink from him.
+However, Juan obviously appears to be a bit of a slippery (and not especially pleasant) character, but he's clearly connected and might be the business partner Aiden needs in Dying Light 2.
+We'll lay out all the Dying Light 2 Juan choices below, including what to say when meeting him for the first time, whether to drink, and if you want to help him instead of Jack Matt.

 Ask Juan for Help, Threaten Juan, or Convince Juan it's worth his while to trust you